 From Our Center Director

-The past few months have been a productive and successful time in our division for both clinical and basic science research.
-Several Investigators have received NIH awards studying predictors and outcomes of various digestive health conditions.
-In addition, a number of faculty have obtained Principal Investigator roles on multiple pharmaceutical clinical trials offering new, innovative therapies and treatments options for patients.
-We were thrilled to be awarded the first multiple-principal investigator combined training grant (T32) in digestive health, awarded by the NIH to the Case Western Reserve University, School of Medicine and the Cleveland Clinic Foundation, Lerner College of Medicine.
-The training grant supports post-doctoral fellows (MD’s, PhD’s, and MD/PhD’s) to obtain training in digestive disease sciences for a period of three years.
-The unique feature of this training program is that trainees will have the option to train either at the CCF Lerner Research Institute, or the CWRU School of Medicine, with the ability to choose among twenty mentors whose laboratories are supported by more than 20 million dollars a year in NIH funding.
-We are excited that for the first time we will have the opportunity to bring the best students and residents in the country to train in digestive disease sciences at two outstanding institutions.
-The combined research training program is consistent with the successful model of the CTSC grant headed by our Dean.
+The past few months have been a productive and successful time in our Center for both clinical/translational and basic science research.
+Several Investigators have received individual NIH awards studying mechanisms of various digestive and liver inflammatory conditions.
+In addition, a number of faculty have obtained new collaborative grants within our Research Base, which now includes 2 DDRCC-supported P01 and 15 multi-PI R01 grants We are thrilled that our multiple-PI combined training grant (T32) in digestive health, awarded to the Case Western Reserve University, School of Medicine and the Cleveland Clinic Foundation, Lerner College of Medicine continues to flourish by bringing the best residents in the country to train in digestive disease sciences at two outstanding institutions.
+The training grant supports post-doctoral fellows (MDs, PhDs, and MD/PhDs) to obtain training in digestive disease sciences for a period of 2-3 years.
+The unique feature of this training program is that trainees have the option to train either at the CCF Lerner Research Institute or the CWRU School of Medicine, with the ability to choose among twenty mentors whose laboratories are supported by more than 20 million dollars a year in NIH funding.
+Our Case Medical Student Summer Research Program designed to promote the career development of physician-scientists, who will choose biomedical investigation as an essential component of their long-term professional development, with a particular focus on the mission areas of the NIDDK and NIDDK-related research, continues to be very successful.
+This very popular program among our medical students has been expanded to 12 weeks in accordance with the Curriculum requirements of the Medical School and continues to attract outstanding medical students, also with particular emphasis on enhancing diversity and inclusion in the research workforce.

 If you’d like more information on our clinical services please visit our UH Digestive Health Institute website, or please call us at 216-844-7344 if you’d like to speak with someone.